 In a nutshell, “chitting” means starting your seeds in a wet, soil-less environment.
 A couple of reasons you may be interested in doing so would be to give the seed a jumpstart or to ascertain your germination rate accurately.

-I waited way, way too long to transplant the seedlings.
+However, I waited for way, way too long to transplant the seedlings.
 Otherwise, the spray bottle step wouldn’t have been necessary.
 But it’s good to know, if your seeds are slow to start or if you wrung out your towel too well, that you may need it.

 The little shoots had begun to grow long and worked their way in between the fibers of the paper towel, and many were lost when I tried to pull them out.
 Then I tortured the poor babies by planting them in the soil mix upside down!
 When the root that was sticking up in the air began to dry out and shrivel, I realized my mistake and corrected it.
 But before you laugh at me, please understand that I was picturing the seed down in the soil with the shoot coming up out of it, so I planted the seed down.
 Onion seed shells grow up with the seedling and sit on top like a little black cap.